andycarter-pe/tx-bridge-xs/README.md

 docker run -e AWS_ACCESS_KEY_ID=<your_access_key> -e AWS_SECRET_ACCESS_KEY=<your_secret_access-key> -p 5000:5000 civileng127/tx-bridge-xs:20240223
 ```
 Note that this container will need to have your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY as command line environment inputs.
 Additionally, the Dockerfile/Docker Container
-has an environmental for the bucket containing the bridge jsons ...
+has an environmental variable for the bucket containing the bridge jsons ...
 ENV PATH_TO_BRIDGE_JSONS="s3://tx-bridge-xs-json/"

 ## Misc
 Before initializing the web server, a JSON file is generated for each bridge and stored in an S3 bucket.